SoftFever/OrcaSlicer/doc/calibration/pressure-advance-calib.md

 Pressure Advance is a feature that compensates for the lag in filament pressure within the nozzle during acceleration and deceleration.
 It helps improve print quality by reducing issues like blobs, oozing, and inconsistent extrusion, especially at corners or during fast movements.

-Orca Slicer includes three approaches for calibrating the pressure advance value.
+OrcaSlicer includes three approaches for calibrating the pressure advance value.
 Each method has its own advantages and disadvantages.
 It is important to note that each method has two versions: one for a direct drive extruder and one for a Bowden extruder.
 Make sure to select the appropriate version for your test.

 > [!NOTE]
 > [Adaptive Pressure Advance Guide](adaptive-pressure-advance-calib)